-EDU 224 - Introduction to Education
+EDU 224 -Introduction to Education

-IAI: None Introduction to Education is an overview of the American Educational System as both a professional and public enterprise.
+IAI: None 1.1 Introduction to Education is an overview of the American Educational System as both a professional and public enterprise.
 Social, historical, and philosophical foundations give perspective to examination of current issues, policies, and trends in the field of education.
-These include cultural diversity, inclusion, organizations and structures, finance, curriculum and legislative/ legal issues.
-Completion of 15 hours in a classroom setting, accompanied by proper documentation, and initiation of a standardsbased portfolio is required for successful completion of this course.
-Prerequisite: None
+These include cultural diversity, inclusion, organizations and structures, finance, curriculum and legislative/legal issues.
+Completion of 15 hours in a classroom setting, accompanied by proper documentation, and initiation of a standards-based portfolio is required for successful completion of this course.

-EDU 234 - Introduction to Technology for Teachers
+EDU 234 -Introduction to Technology for Teachers

-IAI: None Introduction to Technology for Teachers covers basic technology used in learning in the K-12 classrooms with special emphasis on computer operations and concepts.
+IAI: None 1.1 Introduction to Technology for Teachers covers basic technology used in learning in the K-12 classrooms with special emphasis on computer operations and concepts.
 The application of concepts and skills in making decisions concerning the social, ethical, and human issues related to technology and computing and the consequences of misuse is addressed.
 Course is designed for students entering the education profession.
 Prerequisite: CIS 102 or consent of instructor.
+Credit: 3 semester hours

-EDU 244 - Students With Disabilities in Schools
+EDU 244 -Students With Disabilities in Schools